Carton leads Ohio State past Northwestern 71-59 - WHIZ News

 Carton opened the decisive stretch with consecutive baskets, including a fast-break layup that put the Buckeyes ahead to stay.
 Ahrens capped the run with two 3s, making it 55-46 with 11:30 to go.

 The Wildcats closed to 59-55 on Ryan Young’s layup with 5:14 remaining.
-Carton then stepped up again, making two foul shots and converting an acrobatic alley-oop off a pass from Duane Washington Jr.
+Carton then made a couple of big plays, sinking two foul shots and converting an acrobatic alley-oop off a pass from Duane Washington Jr.

+“When the game was on the line those last five or six minutes, they stepped up,” Northwestern coach Chris Collins said.

 BIG PICTURE

-Ohio State got off to a slow start in each half, but it was an encouraging result with its recent trouble.
+Ohio State got off to a slow start in each half, but it was an encouraging result given its recent trouble.
 Led by Ahrens, the Buckeyes went 11 for 29 from 3-point range.

 Northwestern led by as many as nine in the first half, but struggled to score down the stretch.